Alberta is the most westerly of the plains provinces and is bordered

 throughout the province.
 Edmonton is the provincial capital

-and just south of the center of the province.
+and is located in the southern half of the province.